The Ponderings of Yaj Ekim

 243

-At some point, so much history becomes so much gibberish.
+At some point, so much history, becomes so much gibberish.

-Now is the time, and those who abide in the present
+Now is the time, and those who abide in the present,

-In the epoch of human evolution.
+In the epoch of human adaptation.

-Learn what you are able
+Learn what you are able,

 From all that history has to offer,